amboxer21/MotionDetection/README.md

+# [Description]
+This system monitors motion from a USB webcam on a Raspberry Pi using the OpenCV API.
+Once motion is detected by the system, it takes a picture of what set off the framework then E-mails the picture(s) to you.
+It also affords the ability to remotely view that webcam from an android app from anywhere in the world at anytime.
+So after you’re notified via E-mail, then you have the option of checking the camera’s live feed if you’d like.
+This system is highly configurable and stable!
+You can contact me via E-mail if you have any questions at amboxer21@gmail.com.
+If you need an image made, I can send you one via USPS(mail).

+---

 # [Change Log]
 >[ OLD ][**As of 2020-08-03**] Currently fixing up this repo's code and working on a new Gentoo based ISO image